Kennywood – Travel Thursday

 There are several roller coasters at Kennywood.
 We started our day in line for Phantom’s Revenge, one of the two big steel coasters at Kennywood.
 The unique thing about Phantom’s Revenge is that the second drop is larger than the first drop.

 Our next coaster was the wooden Thunderbolt.
 Thunderbolt requires two riders per row, so as a family of 3, my daughter got to ride twice once with Dad then with Mom.
 The ride wasn’t crowded, so I was able to wait for my daughter to finish her first ride and come back from the exit to join me.
+The ride has a drop right out of the gate and its biggest plunge at the end.

 Sky Rocket is their most adventurous coaster.
 It is a launch coaster and offers 3 inversions, the only coaster in the park that goes upside down.